-A. CARS
+A CARS

 - i) Cars must comply with the regulations and specifications applicable to the event.
 The SR's and/or championship regulations shall furnish particulars of eligibility requirements. - ii) All cars must be fitted with a safety belt or harness.
-The belt or harness must be properly secured to the floor, chassis or bodywork, as the case may be, to the satisfaction of the scrutineers and must be worn by the driver whenever the car is in motion during practice and racing, Inertia-reel type seat belts are not permitted for racing. - ii) Any car competing in a race shall be fitted with a dry powder fire extinguisher in a place accessible to the driver when strapped in, and officials.
+The belt or harness must be properly secured to the floor, chassis or bodywork, as the case may be, to the satisfaction of the scrutineers and must be worn by the driver whenever the car is in motion during practice and racing, Inertia-reel type seat belts are not permitted for racing.